-Some will tell you that the weather in Hoi An is always warm or hot, having only a wet and a dry season, typical of tropical climates.
+Some will tell you that Hoi An weather is always warm or hot, having only a wet and a dry season, typical of tropical climates.
 Don’t believe them.
 At certain times of the year, Hoi An can be very chilly indeed.

 Most agree February to May is best – after the wet and cold and before the big, enervating heat of high summer.
 During these months the days are sunny and warm and free from the debilitating heat and humidity that comes in July – August.

 The summer months are June – August/September.
 The days are dry and very hot with temperatures regularly in the mid to high 30s with overnight minimum temperatures uncomfortably high.
 Although it’s the dry season, the humidity remains quite high.

 When is the rainy season in Hoi An?